phishtraveler/optimize/README.md

 Website Portfolio Optimization Project:
 View my optimized portfolio at http://phishtraveler.github.io/optimize

   1. Setup Github GH-Pages with the portfolio.
   2. Ran Page Speed Insights to get a starting baseline  28/100 mobile, 30/100 desktop.
   3. I realized many images were WAY too big, I resized them using photoshop.
 Images alone upped my PageSpeed score to 76/100 mbl and 89/100 desktop!
   4. Setup Google Analytics and added my profile ID to index.html as well as the other html instances.
   5. Removed the broken link in index.html from <link href="//fonts.googleapis.com/css?family=Open+Sans:400,700" rel="stylesheet">
      in favor of using inline CSS.
   6. Inlined my custom CSS into my HTML.  font-family: 'Open Sans', sans-serif;  This took my  PageSpeed score up to 92/100 mbl and 93/100 desktop!
   7. Fixed the for loop in main.js to modify the loop variables since it was too slow.
   8. Added async to the script <script async src="http://www.google-analytics.com/analytics.js"></script> to not affect CSS rendering.
   8. Replaced my resources with Google's optimized resources.
 This took my Page Speed score up to 94/100 mbl and 95/100 desktop
   9. Reduced the number of Pizzas from 200 to 36.
 Tip from Mark's office hours since not all 2000 are onscreen at once.
+ 10. Changed every reference of querySelectorAll to getElementsByClassName